Top 10 Things Teachers should Not Neglect in the Classroom

 To get you started on thinking about what things you shouldn’t neglect in the classroom, here is a list of the top 10 things teachers should not neglect in the classroom.

-1. Be on time and be consistent
+1. Don’t neglect being on time and being consistent

 This should go without saying, but an important thing teachers should never neglect in the classroom is being on time and consistent with your schedule.
 This means that you should arrive at the agreed-upon time every day, with no exceptions.